 Quick-winning at all costs

-It’s well-known that new finance managers need to go after “quick wins” early in their tenure: the small, but not insignificant, kinds of results (e.g., increasing the turnaround on reporting, reducing costs by 5%) that help to demonstrate your value to the organization and win the confidence of upper management.
+It’s well-known that first-time accounting and finance managers need to go after “quick wins” early in their tenure: the small, but not insignificant, kinds of results (e.g., increasing the turnaround on reporting, reducing costs by 5%) that help to demonstrate your value to the organization and win the confidence of upper management.
 As a manager, you should always be managing up — that is, with a view to the kinds of things your boss, and their boss, care about — but it’s especially important to do so in your first 90 days on the job.
 Anything that delivers a measurable boost in the business’ performance, no matter how modest, will put you in their good graces and make them all the comfortable with your promotion/hire.

 But not all wins are created equal.
 In their rush to secure a speedy victory, many first-time managers make the mistake of sidestepping, or else steamrolling over, their new team in pursuit of a quick win over which they can claim sole, exclusive ownership.
 But getting a win that immediately loses you the hearts and minds of your staff is a pyrrhic victory, at best.
 Remember: the measure of your success will be determined not by your personal output or productivity, but by those of your team.
 It’s no longer about how well you get your work done — it’s how well you’re able to help others get their work done.